death: the human experience was about the most universal of experiences that we will encounter.

 Hundreds of incredibly diverse objects – from a Ghanaian fantasy coffin to a Victorian mourning dress – revealed captivating stories from cultures across the world, from the earliest human societies to the modern day.

-The exhibition encouraged visitors to consider ethical issues, different attitudes to death and how different cultures have dealt with the end of life.
+The exhibition encouraged visitors to consider ethical issues, different attitudes to dying and how different cultures have dealt with the end of life.

-As a society we are reluctant to talk about death and dying. death: the human experience was about helping to start that conversation.
+As a society we are reluctant to talk about death and dying.
+This exhibition was about helping to start that conversation.

 This exhibition has now finished, however you can see it on our online collections search.